bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/Colpitts.md

 Thanks to [^Lamour], we can  just compute the Floquet coefficients to get the nonlinear stability of the periodic orbit.
 Two period doubling bifurcations are detected.

 Note that we use Automatic Branch Switching from a Hopf bifurcation despite the fact the normal form implemented in `BifurcationKit.jl` is not valid for DAE.
-For example, it predicts a subciritical Hopf point whereas we see below that it is supercritical.
+For example, it predicts a subcritical Hopf point whereas we see below that it is supercritical.
 Nevertheless, it provides a

 ```@example TUTDAE1
 using DifferentialEquations